 If a meal does not turn out exactly as you wanted, refer to the Tested for you in our cooking studio section, where you will find plenty of cooking tips and tricks.

 A Risk of electric shock!

 Incorrect repairs are dangerous.
-Repairs may only be carried out and damaged power cables replaced by one of our trained after-sales technicians.
-If the appliance is defective, unplug the appliance from the mains or switch off the circuit breaker in the fuse box.
-Contact the after-sales service.
+Repairs may only be carried out by one of our trained after-sales engineers.

 Malfunction table